Louisiana LPN Licensing Guide

 Temporary Nurse License

-LSBN issues temporary permits that allow qualified applicants for licensure by endorsement to practice nursing in Louisiana until they receive Louisiana LPN licensure.
-Temporary endorsement permits may be requested by applicants who:
+LSBPNE issues temporary permits that allow qualified applicants for licensure by endorsement to practice nursing in Louisiana until they receive Louisiana LPN licensure.
+To be eligible, applicants must:

 A temporary endorsement permit is revoked immediately upon receipt of any information that indicates an applicant may not qualify for nurse licensure in Louisiana.
-LSBN issues temporary endorsement permits for 90 days, but they may extend them on a case-by-case basis.
+LSBPNE issues temporary endorsement permits for 12 weeks, but they may extend them on a case-by-case basis.

 Fees